 If the external function COT is declared in your database, it will override the internal function.
 To make the internal function available, DROP or ALTER the external function (UDF).

 DATEADD()

-Description: Adds the specified number of years, months, days, hours, minutes, seconds or milliseconds to a date/time value.
+Description: Adds the specified number of years, months, weeks, days, hours, minutes, seconds or milliseconds to a date/time value.
+(The WEEK unit is new in 2.5.)

 Result type: DATE, TIME or TIMESTAMP